verilator/verilator/docs/internals.rst

 algorithms for ordering the graph.
 A generic ``user``/``userp`` member variable is also provided.

-Virtual methods are provided to specify the name, color, shape and style to be used in dot output.
-Typically users provide derived classes from ``V3GraphVertex`` which will reimplement these methods.
+Virtual methods are provided to specify the name, color, shape, and style to be used in dot output.
+Typically, users provide derived classes from ``V3GraphVertex`` which will reimplement these methods.

 Iterators are provided to access in and out edges.
 Typically these are used